Supervisor profiles – Bath

 How often PhD students see you in a timetabled group meeting: At least once a week

-Other research groups that PhD students will have the opportunity to frequently interact with: In addition to being full members of the Lovell, Spencer, Laabei and Van den Elsen labs, you will also share a lab with the Mehrban group and be adjacent to the Mason lab; both labs focus on peptide discovery and form a cluster of research groups focused on protein and peptide research.
-You will also have a chance to work in the Cresswell lab, which focuses on synthetic methodology.
+Other research groups that PhD students will have the opportunity to frequently interact with: In addition to being full members of the Lovell, Laabei and Van den Elsen labs, you will also share a lab with the Mehrban group and be adjacent to the Mason lab, both labs focus on peptide discovery and form a cluster of research groups focused on protein and peptide research.
+You will also have a chance to work in the Cresswell lab at Bath, which focuses on synthetic methodology.
 This is a good option if you are interested in synthetic chemistry.

 Expected working pattern (based on a full-time student): The expected working pattern is 9am-5pm.
 Weekend work is not recommended unless absolutely necessary.

-How the second supervisor supports the PhD project: As well as completing a rotation project in the Spencer lab, you will join all Spencer group meetings.
-In addition, you will meet with Lovell, Laabei, Van den Elsen and Spencer together once per month to discuss project process.
+How the second supervisor supports the PhD project: As well as completing a rotation project in the Laabei lab, you will join all Laabei group meetings.
+In addition, you will meet with Lovell, Laabei and Van den Elsen together once per month to discuss project progress.

 Notice needed for feedback on work (based on a 5000 word report): < 1 week